-The ocean and coastal communities worldwide are experiencing the impacts of climate change since many years, with the ocean playing a fundamental role in our response to it.
-This aspect has been highlighted by key campaigns such as the UN Decade of Ocean Science, and the European Union employed several measures in this field.
-The European Commission brought together core issues related to both marine research and blue economy in the call for the “Future of Seas and Oceans Flagship Initiative”, which resulted in the funding of the Horizon 2020 project Blue-Cloud, with the aim to develop pilot demonstrators for its services.
+The ocean and coastal communities worldwide have been experiencing the impacts of climate change for years but, at the same time, the ocean can play a fundamental part in our response to this global challenge.
+This aspect has been highlighted by key campaigns such as the UN Decade of Ocean Science, and the European Union employed several measures as well.
+The European Commission brought together core issues related to both marine research and blue economy in the call for the “Future of Seas and Oceans Flagship Initiative”, which resulted in the funding of the Horizon 2020 project Blue-Cloud.

 A website with a collection of the preliminary set of indicators was developed by CMCC and other partners, where a set of pre-calculated datasets and indicators are available.

-The system will be designed on the basis of requirements indicated by intermediate users such as environmental protection agencies, and will be made accessible online by means of the Blue-Cloud Virtual Research Environment (VRE), and also in the context of Copernicus DIAS – WEkEO.
+The system will be designed on the basis of requirements indicated by intermediate users such as environmental protection agencies and will be made accessible online by means of the Blue Cloud Virtual Lab, and also in the context of DIAS – WekEO.

-A set of marine environmental indicators will be defined and produced interacting with selected users in the Mediterranean Sea region, including:
+A set of marine environmental indicators (data products) will be defined and produced interacting with selected users in the Mediterranean Sea region, including:

 For each indicator, an analysis and production workflow will be specified, developed, and tested,

 applying big data analysis and machine learning methods on the multi-source data sets.
 The user interface will be developed to enable users to perform online and on-the-fly operations such as selecting a portion of the dataset for a specific area in horizontal and vertical, to perform statistical analysis (e.g. trends, anomalies) on the selected variable and portion of space and time, and to display these indicators by tables, map and graphics visualisations.